-Supreme Court of Canada says municipal governments can restrict pesticide use to protect citizens and environment
+Supreme Court of Canada says municipal governments can restrict pesticides use to protect citizens and environment.

 The case involved a municipal bylaw passed in 1991 by the Town of Hudson, Quebec, which tightly restricted the use of pesticides for non-essential (or cosmetic) uses within its boundaries.
 Chemlawn and Spraytech, both companies that routinely apply pesticides, had lost challenges to the bylaw in two Quebec courts before appealing to the Supreme Court to strike down the bylaw.
 The companies argued that municipalities did not have the power to control local pesticide use.